Wydoinn/TeleICU-Monitoring-System/README.md

 python monitor.py
 ```

+## Testing

+The ```test.py``` is a GUI application for a TeleICU Monitoring System Test built with PyQt5.
+It utilizes YOLOv10 models for both object and motion detection.
+Key features include:

+- Predicting and displaying detections on images, videos, and webcam feeds.
+- Annotating detections with bounding boxes and labels.
+- Saving annotated images and videos.
+- Providing a user-friendly interface with buttons for different prediction modes.

 ## Acknowledgements
 - This code is built upon the YOLOv10 model and the DeepSort algorithm.
 - Credits to the authors and contributors of the respective repositories used in this project.